 Conditions required for growing sesame

-The crop which takes only 120-140 days to mature also do well in a well-drained sandy soil with a pH value between 5.4 and 6.75.
+The crop which takes only 120-140 days to mature also do well in well-drained sandy soil with a pH value between 5.4 and 6.75.

-Sesame requires a temperature of between 26-30degC to blossom making it well adapted to the East Africa’s warm climate.
+Sesame requires a temperature of between 26-30degC to blossom making it well adapted to East Africa’s warm climate.

 Yields

-This depends on the variety of sesame a farmer grow.
+This depends on the variety of sesame a farmer grows.
 KS-S6 variety of sesame gives an average yield of 2.5-3.0 tons per acre and has a high poding ability making it tolerant to rust and shoot fly.

 RELATED CONTENT: Farmers growing Sesame (simsim) have a wide range of benefits